Hodge theory of degenerations, (II): vanishing cohomology and geometric applications: Introduction

 and \emph{spectral minimum} $\sigma_f^{\text{min}}:=\text{min}\{p+\lambda\mid V_{f,\lambda}^{p,q}\neq \{0\} \text{ for some }q\}$ of $f$ (at $x$) accordingly.

-Writing $f$ as a polynomial in a suitable local coordinates at $x$, we may compute these invariants by means of the Brieskorn--Steenbrink residue theory (Theorems \ref{T2.2}, \ref{t5.2a}, \ref{t5.2b}), the combinatorics of the Newton polytope $\NP$ of $f$ (equations \eqref{eq2.5.2}-\eqref{eq2.5.6}), and the Sebastiani--Thom formula expressing the mixed spectrum of a join $f\oplus g$ as the convolution $\tilde{\sigma}_f * \tilde{\sigma}_g$ of mixed spectra (Theorem \ref{t6}).
+Writing $f$ as a polynomial in suitable local coordinates at $x$, we may compute these invariants by means of the Brieskorn--Steenbrink residue theory (Theorems \ref{T2.2}, \ref{t5.2a}, \ref{t5.2b}), the combinatorics of the Newton polytope $\NP$ of $f$ (equations \eqref{eq2.5.2}-\eqref{eq2.5.6}), and the Sebastiani--Thom formula expressing the weighted spectrum of a join $f\oplus g$ as the convolution $\tilde{\sigma}_f * \tilde{\sigma}_g$ of weighted spectra (Theorem \ref{t6}).
 This calculus owes its existence to work of several authors, especially Danilov, M. Saito, Scherk, Steenbrink, and Varchenko \cite{Da,Sa6,Sa3,St1,steenbrinkvan,ScSt,Va4}.
 We reformulate and streamline it here in the course of treating several examples, two of which may be summarized as follows.
-The first pertains to certain singularities in dimension $n=2$ that are worse than log-canonical (essentially higher-dimensional analogues of the cusp singularity for curves), and the exceptional component or ``tail'' acquired by the singular fiber under a variant of semistable reduction which occurs in the passage from GIT to KSBA compactifications of moduli:
+The first pertains to certain singularities in dimension $n=2$ that are worse than log-canonical (essentially higher-dimensional analogues of the cusp singularity for curves), and the exceptional component or ``tail'' acquired by the singular fiber under a variant of semistable reduction which occurs in the passage from GIT to KSBA compactifications of moduli (e.g.~see \cite{log2} and \cite{GPSZ} for some concrete applications in this direction):

 \begin{thmx}[cf. Theorem \ref{TCY}] The isolated quasi-homogeneous surface singularities with pure $K3$ tail (Def. \ref{def2.2}) are precisely the 14 Dolgachev singularities, the 6 quadrilateral singularities, and 2 trimodal singularities \textup{(}$V_{15}$ and $N_{16}$\textup{)}. \end{thmx}